 - Faculty members post a research project on the SURF website if they want to select a student from a pool of applicants.

 - Students are encouraged to contact faculty members with potential SURF opportunities.
 Faculty members are also encouraged to identify a student to apply for SURF.

-- SURF office reviews all recommended applicants and finalizes the participant list.
+- EURO office reviews all recommended applicants and finalizes the participant list.

 Funding of SURF students

 - The SURF funding model splits the cost equally between — the professor, the professor’s school/department, and the professor’s college.
 Each entity contributes $1700 towards one SURF student.

 - If a PI wish to recruit more than one student or have more than one project, PI is responsible for 2/3 or the full stipend depending on the departmental agreements.

 - In addition to the stipend contribution, PIs recruiting external students are requested to contribute $1000 towards external student housing costs.

 - Post projects between December 13, 2021 - January 10, 2022

 - Student/application review and selection period starts February 16, 2022 through March 18, 2022